wheaney/breezy-desktop/README.md

 ### Uninstalling

-If you wish to completely remove the installation, run the following script as root: `~/bin/breezy_vulkan_uninstall`.
-This won't uninstall the base driver package, following the instructions at the end of the uninstallation to do this manually.
+If you wish to completely remove the installation, run the following: `sudo ~/bin/breezy_vulkan_uninstall`.
+This won't uninstall the base driver package, follow the instructions at the end of the uninstallation to do this manually.